Employment Law

 LAWS THAT PROTECT EMPLOYEES FROM SEXUAL HARASSMENT

-If you are a federal worker, federal and state laws protect employees and job applicants from sexual harassment at work.
-Title VII of the Civil Rights Act of 1964 protects employees in companies with 15 or more workers.
+If you are a federal worker or job applicant, federal and state laws protect can protect you from sexual harassment at work.
+Title VII of the Civil Rights Act of 1964 (Title VII) protects employees in companies with 15 or more workers.
 Under Title VII, sexual harassment victims must file a charge with the Equal Employment Opportunity Commission (EEOC) before filing a complaint in federal court.

 California employees also have protection under the California Fair Employment and Housing Act (FEHA).
-The benefit of this law is there’s no requirement for the company to have a minimum number of employees before you’re eligible to pursue a claim.
-It also provides broader protections than Title VII.
+The benefit of this law is there’s no requirement for a company, agency, or organization to have a minimum number of employees before you’re eligible to pursue a claim.
+California’s anti-sexual harassment law also provides broader protections than Title VII.

-If you file a complaint with the EEOC, you have 300 days from the date of alleged harm to file a charge against an employer with 15 or more employees.
-Charges against employers of less than 15 must be filed within 365 days with the DFEH in the State of California.
+If you file a complaint with the EEOC, you typically have 300 days from the date of alleged harm to file a charge against an employer with 15 or more employees.
+However, federal employees must initiate the complaint process within 45 days.
+Charges against employers with less than 15 must be filed within 365 days with the CRD in the State of California.

 How to Calculate Compensation